viktornikolov069/NoteApp/README.md

 ## Notes

 The main challenge is to fix the RecycleView bug.
 Users can't add more than 12 items without them beginning to repeat and change order.
 Some items are even lost.
+I think it has something to do with DiffUtil.

 git st
 ## License